 How do I know it?
 By an accident.

-I found once a newspaper from 1946 and there was written about it.
+I found once a newspaper from 1946 and there was an article about it.

 Of course without names.
-But Grandmother could remember.
+But my grandmother could remember.

 Because the forester who kept them there escaped when the security forces started the action in the forests.

 Why did he keep them hidden so long time after the war?